 Which one is easier?

 Again this this person dependent.
 Some people find crossing straps behind their back really hard, some find it an absolute piece of cake.
 Some people find doing up a strap behind their back easy, some its completely impossible!
 The key is to try and see!
 And once you find which one is most comfortable, take advice from a trained babywearing educator to find the easiest way for you personally.
 I recently had an online consultation with a couple who had decided not to purchase a particular carrier because the sales rep in John Lewis had told them the strap was difficult to do up without help.
-That couple were really surprised to learn that that particular carrier could also be crossed and that even if rucksack style was more comfortable that there were a total of 5 different methods for doing that strap up and they could easily do it up themselves without help using one of my alternative methods.
+That couple were really surprised to learn that that particular carrier could also be crossed and that even if rucksack style was more comfortable that there were a total of 5 different methods for doing that strap up (shown here) and they could easily do it up themselves without help using one of my alternative methods.
 All things that the sales rep did not know, but a trained babywearing educator can help you learn in just a few moments.
-So if your carrier is feeling too difficult, this is definitely a sign to look up your local babywearing consultant and see if they can help you find a method that is easier for you.
+So if your carrier is feeling too difficult, this is definitely a sign to look up your local babywearing consultant or get in touch to book a online consultation with me and see if I can help you find a method that is easier for you.
 Because I am willing to bet there is one!

 Carrier shown here is the Beco Gemini and is available here.